CarduBots: Cardboard Arduino Bots- Player Vs A.I Challenge- Kids S.T.E.M. Battle Project

 Solder them with soldering iron

-Cover them with transparent tape.
+Cover the open connections with transparent tape.

 Cardboard Chasis